 Many NoSQL companies are venture-funded too.
 Groupthink applies!

 This has been a guide to the Advantages of NoSQL.
-Here we discuss what is NoSQL? along with the top 14 advantages of NoSQL.
+Here we have discussed what NoSQL is, along with the top 12 advantages of NoSQL.
 You may also have a look at the following articles to learn more –